boramonideep/XMC-for-Arduino/Analog-Functions-and-Additions.md

 This should enable checks in software for valid operation and debugging problem code.

 ## AREF Analogue Reference
-On all boards the Analogue Reference is set to use the internal power supply (however noisy), so the AREF pin is an **OUTPUT** of the AREF in use do **NOT** connected any external voltage source to this pin, or use shields that change this voltage.
+On all boards the Analogue Reference is set to use the internal power supply (however noisy), so the AREF pin is an **OUTPUT** of the AREF in use.
+Do **NOT** connect any external voltage source to this pin, or use shields that change this voltage.

 **CAUTION** any shorts on this pin especially to 0V (GND) will bring down the supply of the chip.